le-nn/memento/docs/Tutorial.cs.md

 ```
 ## Call actions

-The application calls the store's actions to change its state.
+The application calls the store's actions to change the state.
 In this example, two actions are called, CountUpAsync and SetCount.

 ```cs
 // Call action and countup async.